Knetic/wisk/README.md

 ###Why is this useful?

-I tend to make _lots_ of small projects.
-Utilities, gems, modules, websites, services - everything.
-And every language and framework requires a different project file structure, meaning that in order to even build "hello world" you need to bear a lot of project-specific file structures and contents in mind. `wisk` allows you to build a skeleton _once_, then reuse it to speed up the creation of new projects.

-Your company probably makes projects with very common dependencies, patterns, names, metadata, and boilerplate code for every project.
-Updating this boilerplate content, or even making a new project, can be daunting, and probably involves a good amount of copy/paste and crossed fingers.
+You (or your company) probably makes projects with very common dependencies, patterns, names, metadata, and boilerplate code for every project.
+Updating this boilerplate content, or even making a new project, can be daunting, and probably involves a good amount of copy/paste, find/replace, and crossed fingers.
 With `wisk`, you can make a single skeleton by writing all of the dependencies, structure and conventions once - then re-using that to generate multiple projects.

+This tool lets you parameterize file contents, _file names_ and directory names.
+It seeks to completely eliminate copy/pasting and find/replacing when creating new projects.
+You should be able to run one command and have a fully-functional (and correctly-named) project ready to go immediately.

 ###Will this work for my favorite language?